KushagraShreysth/Fake-News-Detection/README.md

 # Fake-News-Detection
 __________________________________

- Detected fake news with Python using PassiveAggressiveClassifier
+ Detects fake news with Python using PassiveAggressiveClassifier
 __________________________________

 ## REQUIREMENTS